- How are oral cavity and oropharyngeal cancers treated?

 Damage to the jaw bone: This problem, known as osteoradionecrosis of the jaw, can be a serious side effect of radiation treatment.
 This is more common after tooth infection, extraction, or trauma, and it can be hard to treat.
 The main symptom is pain in the jaw.
 In some cases, the bone actually breaks.
 Sometimes the fractured bone heals by itself, but often the damaged bone will have to be treated surgically.

-To help prevent this problem, people getting radiation to the mouth or throat area typically need to see a dentist for treatment to address any problems with their teeth before radiation is started.
+To help prevent this problem, people getting radiation to the mouth or throat area need to see a dentist to have any problems with their teeth treated before radiation is started.
 In some cases, teeth may need to be removed.

 Damage to the pituitary or thyroid gland: If the pituitary or thyroid gland is exposed to radiation, their production of hormones may decrease over time.
 This can lead to problems with metabolism that may need to be corrected with medicine.

-Radiation side effects are likely to be more severe in people who are getting chemotherapy at the same time.
-These people also have to contend with the side effects of the chemotherapy itself, which can make this treatment hard to tolerate.
-For this reason, it’s important that people getting both chemotherapy and radiation are in relatively good health before starting treatment, that they understand the potential for serious side effects, and that they are treated at a medical center with a lot of experience with this approach.
+Side effects are more severe if chemotherapy is given at the same time as radiation (chemoradiation).
+Both the radiation and chemotherapy side effects are worse, which can make this treatment hard to tolerate.
+For this reason, it’s important that anyone getting chemoradiation be in relatively good health before starting treatment, that they understand the possibility of serious side effects, and that they are treated at a medical center with a lot of experience with this approach.

 More information on radiation therapy can be found in the “Radiation Therapy” section of our website, or in our document Understanding Radiation Therapy: A Guide for Patients and Families.